Corruption in Thailand

 Corruption in Thailand is a national issue.
 Thai law provides criminal penalties for conviction of official corruption.
 Thailand's 2014 military junta, the National Council for Peace and Order (NCPO), stated that fighting corruption would be one of its main focus points, a common practice for military dictatorships following Thailand's frequent military coups.
 Despite the promises, officials engaged in corrupt practices with impunity, and the NCPO engaged in corrupt practices itself.

-Transparency International's 2021 Corruption Perceptions Index ranks the country in 110th place out of 180 countries evaluated.
-The index examines public sector corruption; countries whose public sectors are perceived to be more corrupt receive a higher ranking.
+Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), gave Thailand a score of 34.
+When ranked by score, Thailand ranked 107th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Asia Pacific region was 84, the average score was 44 and the worst score was 16.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 "Even though Thailand has the legal framework and a range of institutions to effectively counter corruption, all levels of Thai society continue to suffer from endemic corruption."